How Does Surrogacy Work?

 Background Clearances – For you, your significant other, and people over 12 years old and living in your home.

-Your surrogacy specialist and our media team will work with you to create an Intended Parent Profile to help you find the right surrogate for your family.
+Your surrogacy specialist will work with you to create an Intended Parent Profile to help you find the right surrogate for your family.
 Your profile will include pictures and information about your family and your home, as well as a letter to any prospective surrogate reading your profile.
 Then, based on your preferences and goals, your surrogacy specialist will help identify possible surrogate candidates and show them your profile.

-After this conversation, if both parties are ready to move forward with our surrogacy procedure, an official match will be made, paperwork will be signed, and we will move toward the drafting of legal contracts.
+After this conversation, if everyone wants to proceed,, an official match will be made, paperwork will be signed, and we will move toward the drafting of legal contracts.

 But exactly how does gestational surrogacy work with American Surrogacy?